NHSDigital/nhs-notify-web-cms/docs/pages/features/nhs-app-messages.md

 section: Message channels
 ---

-Send free unlimited messages to patients and members of the public who have the NHS App.
+Send free messages of up to 1,000 characters to patients and members of the public who have the NHS App.

 {% include components/image.html
     src="nhs-notify-nhs-app-example-2.svg"